Sharpham Meadow Natural Burial Ground Open Day

 Saturday 16 May - 11.00am onwards

-Visit and find out more about our breathtakingly-beautiful natural burial ground on these Open Days.
+Visit and find out more about our breathtakingly-beautiful natural burial ground on this Open Day.

 With stunning views of the River Dart, Dartmoor and the sea, across the South Hams Area of Outstanding Natural Beauty, Sharpham Meadow Natural Burial Ground offers an ecological alternative to traditional burial or cremation.

-The burial ground, just outside Totnes, is always open, but on these two days, Sharpham Trust staff will be on hand for the first two hours of both days to offer information and to answer questions about Sharpham Meadow.
+The burial ground, just outside Totnes, is always open, but on this day Sharpham Trust staff will be on hand for the first two hours to offer information and to answer questions about Sharpham Meadow.

 Read on for more details on this event and click the Schedules and Venue & Directions tabs above for further information.